synesthesia/vagrant-boot2docker/README.md

 `/vagrant` in the box.

-Then, docker-compose is run within the Vagrantfile against the sample docker-compose.yml to spin up two containers: the a volume container mapping `/data` in the vagrant box to `/data` in the container; the second, the "webserver" container, grabbing its volumes from the first.
+Then, docker-compose is run within the Vagrantfile against the sample docker-compose.yml to spin up two containers: the first a volume container mapping `/data` in the vagrant box to `/usr/local/apache2/htdocs/` in the container; the second, a webserver container, grabbing its volumes from the first.

 Since the files ownership is translated in the vagrant box, when the containers map their volumes to the vagrant box, they see those translated ownerships.
-In the Ubuntu container, 33 is the UID and GID of `www-data`, so the net effect is that data files can be edited no matter what the platform or filesystem Vagrant is running on, and the container will still run correctly.
+In the webserver container, 33 is the UID and GID of `www-data`, so the net effect is that data files can be edited no matter what the platform or filesystem Vagrant is running on, and the container will still run correctly.

 Rationale
 ---------